jcampb98/WeatherNode/README.md

 ### Limitations / known issues

 The Geolocation feature is currently incomplete — longitude and latitude are not being passed correctly to the API, resulting in 400/500 errors.
+There also might not be a lot of error testing which is what the application currently lacks.

 ## Future Improvements